TeddyMuli/cw-fe-assestment-task-1/OUTPUT.md

 1. BoxArea108 is an ambigous name
   - Issue: The name BoxArea108 is ambigous
   - Fix: Change component name to SearchBar for clarity.

+### HeroSection.tsx
+1. BoxArea97 is an ambigous name
+  - Issue: The name BoxArea97 is ambigous
+  - Fix: Change component name to HeroSection for clarity.